scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_segment_hne.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 62-66
+GENERATED FROM PYTHON SOURCE LINES 61-65

 The segmented crop is saved in the layer `segmented_watershed`.
-This behavour can be changed with the arguments ``copy`` and ``key_added``.
+This behaviour can be changed with the arguments ``copy`` and ``key_added``.
-The result of the segmentation is a label image that can be used to extract features like number of cells from the image.
+The result of the segmentation is a label image that can be used to extract features like the number of cells from the image.

 ..
-GENERATED FROM PYTHON SOURCE LINES 66-77
+GENERATED FROM PYTHON SOURCE LINES 65-75

 .. code-block:: default